yotamsha/conjure-cli/README.md

 ### Creating Specifications

-Create a spec file (e.g., `mySpecs.js`) with the following structure:
+Create a spec file (should end with `.spec.def.js`, e.g. `functions.spec.def.js`) with the following structure:

 ```javascript
 module.exports = {